Techtonica/curriculum/financial-literacy/financial-literacy.md

 ### Lesson

-Four main tennets of financial literacy: make money save money invest money maintain good credit
+Four main tennets of financial literacy:
+- make money
+- save money
+- invest money
+- maintain good credit

 Making Money:

 Some ways to make money are dependent on your time.

 Other ways to make money are called residual income streams and are independent of your time.

 Almost all wealthy people make money from investments.

 Depending on how much money you make, you will be required to pay Federal and State Taxes.
 There are different tax rates if you are single or if you are married.
 If you do not pay your taxes there are large penalties and fees.
 The government knows how much you owe because your employer reports your earnings.

 [IRS Tax Brackets](https://www.irs.com/articles/2018-federal-tax-rates-personal-exemptions-and-standard-deductions)

 Budgetting:
-1. There are many formulas for budgetting but a more recently the 50-30-20 model has been widely accepted.
+1. There are many formulas for budgetting but more recently the 50-30-20 model has been widely accepted.
 Using this model, 50% of your income is spent on your living expenses; 30% is for your wants (clothing, traveling, going out, spending on friends and family, other spending that is not a need); 20% is for savings (3-6 months emergeny fund and other savings, and investments)